 Once you’ve drunk your fill of grottos, frescoes, and gilt corridors, it’s time to get back to the sunshine.
-Make your way to the seafront fishing village of Boccadasse, now a Genoese neighborhood, for reentry into the pastels and pebble beaches of the Riviera.
+Make your way to the seafront fishing village of Boccadasse, now a Genoese neighborhood, for reentry into the pastels and pebble beaches of Genoa.

 Read: 12 Best Beaches in Italy